louvrmat000/Portfolio/Personal project portfolio.md

 I WILL not be subtracting oxygen for plants or vegetation as they produce their oxygen (except trees).

-I WILL not be counting sea creatures (including crabs, lobsters, alligators, etc.) (they have algae).
+I WILL not be counting sea creatures (including crabs, lobsters, alligators, etc.) (they have algue).

 I WILL not be counting insects.

 My goal is not to get every species of animals but rather the ones who have an impact (at least 1,000,000 + individuals)

-I WILL not be counting artic animals either.

 My goal is to get a pretty precise answer and then compare it to the number of trees currently.